WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2018 Update]

 And they can trust you with their hard-earned money.
 Take a look at how Bumblebee Linens features the media mentions on the home page:

-9. Do You Feature A Concise & Trust-Boosting ‘About’ Section On Your Home Page?
+9. Do You Have A Short, Trust-Boosting ‘About’ Section On Your Home Page?

 Yes, you should have a separate About Us Page but a quick ‘about us’ section on the home page can have a positive impact on conversions.